devonfaria/ecommerce-backend/README.md

 ## Contributions

-Thanks to the UNC Bootcamp for a great week!
+Thanks you to my tutor, Evan Hardek, for helping me understand Sequelize modulization and how to navigate it successfully.